As the world around us changes, we need to look beyond the here and now to make the most of the new world of work.

 Gain some outsight

-Organisational psychology guru Herminia Ibarra believes that we can be our own worst enemies when it comes to developing this more flexible mindset when it comes to our work: “The paradox of change is that the only way to alter the way we think is by doing the very things our habitual thinking keeps us from doing.”
+Organisational psychologist, Herminia Ibarra, believes that we can be our own worst enemies when it comes to developing this more flexible mindset at work: “The paradox of change is that the only way to alter the way we think is by doing the very things our habitual thinking keeps us from doing.”
 It’s all too easy for us to become entrenched in the jobs we do, staying focused on routine operations, gaining insight from the usual suspects, playing to what we consider to be our strengths.

-Instead, Ibarra exhorts us to develop what she calls outsight, to look for the fresh, external perspectives that come from new projects and activities, building relationships with new people and trying out new ways of getting things done – and then learn from those experiences.
+Instead, Ibarra exhorts us to lift our heads and look around us, to develop what she calls outsight, to look for the fresh, external perspectives that come from new projects and activities, building relationships with new people and trying out new ways of getting things done – and then learn from those experiences.
 Outsight “gives you fresh stuff, instead of rehashing the old”.

 When it comes to developing our outsight, Ibarra advises us to make changes in three key areas: our jobs, our networks and ourselves.